 - August 1927, the same month Wings was released, Italian anarchists Sacco & Vanzetti were sentenced to death and electrocuted, becoming symbols of anti-immigrant and anti-Italian prejudice in America.

 - The Jazz Singer premiered in October 1927, becoming the first feature length film that included snippets of speech and synchronized music with singing that matched the actors’ mouth movements onscreen.
-After this film, talkies would rise and silents would fade.
+Its numbers at the box office ran miles ahead of all other films that year, doubling that of 1927’s second highest grossing film Wings.
+After The Jazz Singer, talkies would rise and silents would fade.

 - November 1928, the same month The Racket was released, Herbert Hoover won the United States Presidential election and Leo the Lion (real name Jackie), MGM’s mascot, would be heard roaring for the first time at the beginning of a film – MGM’s first film with pre-recorded sound, White Shadows in the South Seas.